 There are still many unknowns in our market and what may be happening in the economy in the coming months.
-There are millions of dollars that were disbursed to businesses to assist in employee retention through the “Paycheck Protection Program”.
-These funds were enough to cover a companies’ entire payroll for two months.
-As of this writing many of the businesses that received the funding have spent this money and more will run out of funds in coming weeks.
-We anticipate that many markets will suffer if the economy can’t recover.
+There were millions of dollars that were disbursed to businesses to assist in employee retention through the “Paycheck Protection Program”.
+These funds were enough to cover a companies’ entire payroll for two months lasting through June.
+We anticipate that many markets will suffer if the economy can’t recover in the coming months should another lockdown be required in Texas or across the country.

 However, Texas and more importantly Central Texas is still very strong.
 We have a large tech industry and government jobs that are helping to keep many people employed.
-The University of Texas at Austin (UT) has not decided whether or not it will open campus but appears to be moving towards a 25% capacity open and will give every student the option of online classes.
-This will dramatically affect the hyper-local economies surrounding UT and St. Edwards Universities which in turn will make student and faculty housing in the surrounding areas suffer greatly, at least for the short-term.
+The University of Texas at Austin (UT) has released its plans for reopening for classes this Fall.
+They will be moving to 40% capacity in classrooms and offer 3 models of classes: Online, Hybrid, and In-Person.
+Due to this plan, we feel campus housing and the surrounding economies it affects should remain reasonably strong as students will be returning to campus until at least November 23rd.

-Otherwise in most parts of town and as of this writing, things are great and much better than expected.
+Otherwise, in most parts of town and as of this writing, things are great and much better than expected.
 Tenants are paying rent nearly as normal and our vacant listings are moving even faster than normal this time last year.
 We are seeing slight dips in the outlying suburbs near Liberty Hill and Kyle.
-This could all be changed in a few short weeks, but we won't be able to really tell until the loan money runs out and we can see what employers keep people or what else they may do.
+This could all be changed in a few short weeks, but we won't be able to really tell until we see if large employers keep people on staff or what their plans are for staffing as COVID remains around.

 For all you data junkies, I have the full report that I have requested from the Austin Board of Realtors.
 This shows both sales and leasing data.
 Sales appear down, but we are still having an inventory shortage in the greater Austin area.